-As applicable, MCMS will provide parents, students and the receiving districts copies of all appropriate student records, and will otherwise assist students in transferring to other schools.
+As applicable, Mayacamas will provide parents, students, and the receiving districts copies of all appropriate student records and will otherwise assist students in transferring to other schools.
 All transfers of student records will be made in compliance with the Family Educational Rights and Privacy Act ("FERPA"), 20 USC §1232g.
-MCMS will ask NCOE to store as necessary original records of Charter School students.
-All student records of MCMS shall be transferred to NCOE upon school closure.
-If NCOE will not or cannot store the records, MCMS shall work with County to determine a suitable alternative location for storage.
+Mayacamas will ask NCOE to store as necessary original records of Mayacamas students.
+All student records will be transferred to NCOE upon school closure.
+If NCOE will not or cannot store the records, Mayacamas will work with County to determine a suitable alternative location for storage.

-As soon as is reasonably practical, MCMS will prepare final financial records.
-MCMS will also have an independent audit (which may also serve as the annual audit) completed by an independent auditor as soon as is reasonably practical, but in no case later than six months after closure.
-The audit must include at least the following (i) All information required of in an annual audit; (ii) An accounting of all assets, including cash and accounts receivable and an inventory of property, equipment and supplies; (iii) An accounting of the liabilities, including accounts payable and any reduction in apportionments as a result of audit findings or other investigations, loans and unpaid staff compensation; (iv) An assessment of the disposition of any restricted funds received by or due to MCMS, and (v) A delineation of the disposition of all assets and liabilities.
-Any liability or debt incurred by MCMS shall be the responsibility of MCMS and not NCOE.
-MCMS understands and acknowledges that MCMS will cover the outstanding debts or liabilities of MCMS.
-Any unused special education related funds will be returned to NCOE Board or SELPA, as appropriate, and other categorical funds will be returned to the source of funds as required by applicable law.
+As soon as is reasonably practical, Mayacamas will prepare final financial records.
+Mayacamas will also have an independent audit (which may also serve as the annual audit) completed by an independent auditor as soon as is reasonably practical, but in no case later than six months after closure.
+The audit must include at least the following (i) All information required of in an annual audit; (ii) An accounting of all assets, including cash and accounts receivable and an inventory of property, equipment and supplies; (iii) An accounting of the liabilities, including accounts payable and any reduction in apportionments as a result of audit findings or other investigations, loans and unpaid staff compensation; (iv) An assessment of the disposition of any restricted funds received by or due to Mayacamas; and (v) A delineation of the disposition of all assets and liabilities.
+Any liability or debt incurred by Mayacamas will be the responsibility of Mayacamas and not NCOE.
+Mayacamas understands and acknowledges that Mayacamas will cover the outstanding debts or liabilities of Mayacamas.
+Any unused special education funds will be returned to NCOE or the SELPA, as appropriate, and other categorical funds will be returned to the source of funds as required by applicable law.
+To the extent Mayacamas leases or rents its facility from a related party or subsidiary, as identified in its audited financial statements according to generally accepted accounting principles in the United States, or owns its facility, Mayacamas will include a statement describing its plans for the use of the facility in its final audit.

-On closure of MCMS, all assets of MCMS, including but not limited to all leaseholds, personal property, intellectual property and all ADA apportionments and other revenues generated by students attending MCMS, remain the sole property of the nonprofit public benefit corporation.
-Upon the dissolution of the MCMS nonprofit public benefit corporation, all net assets shall be distributed in accordance with the Articles of Incorporation.
+On closure of Mayacamas, all assets of Mayacamas, including but not limited to all leaseholds, personal property, intellectual property and all ADA apportionments and other revenues generated by students attending Mayacamas, remain the sole property of the nonprofit public benefit corporation.
+Upon the dissolution of the Mayacamas nonprofit public benefit corporation, all net assets will be distributed in accordance with the Articles of Incorporation.
 Any assets acquired from NCOE or County property will be promptly returned upon Charter School closure to NCOE.
-The distribution shall include return of any grant funds and restricted categorical funds to their source in accordance with the terms of the grant or state and federal law, as appropriate, which may include submission of final expenditure reports for entitlement grants and the filing of any required Final Expenditure Reports and Final Performance Reports, as well as the return of any donated materials and property in accordance with any conditions established when the donation of such materials or property was accepted.
+The distribution will include return of any grant funds and restricted categorical funds to their source in accordance with the terms of the grant or state and federal law, as appropriate, which may include submission of final expenditure reports for entitlement grants and the filing of any required Final Expenditure Reports and Final Performance Reports, as well as the return of any donated materials and property in accordance with any conditions established when the donation of such materials or property was accepted.

-On closure, MCMS shall remain solely responsible for all liabilities arising from the operation of MCMS.
+On closure, Mayacamas will remain solely responsible for all liabilities arising from the operation of Mayacamas.

-As MCMS is operated as a non-profit public benefit corporation, should the corporation dissolve with the closure of MCMS, the Board will follow the procedures set forth in the California Corporations Code for the dissolution of a non-profit public benefit corporation and file all necessary filings with the appropriate state and federal agencies.
+As Mayacamas is operated as a non-profit public benefit corporation, should the corporation dissolve with the closure of Mayacamas, the Board will follow the procedures set forth in the California Corporations Code for the dissolution of a non-profit public benefit corporation and file all necessary filings with the appropriate state and federal agencies.